-Other important CMMs and Resolutions which are Administrative in Nature:
+Other important CMMs and Resolutions which are Administrative in Nature

-Topic Observer Notes Reference Cooperating Non Members (CNMs) This CMM sets out a process for CNMs to apply for renewal of CNM status each year.
-CMM 2009-11 Landings of purse seine vessels at non- CCM ports The Commission is to establish, an arrangement with a non-CCM to enable collection of species and size composition data from canneries, regarding purse seine catches in the Convention Area CMM 2009-10 Small Island Developing States and Territories This CMM and Resolution sets out principles which are intended to influence future decisions by the Commission.
+Торіс Observer Notes Reference Small Island Developing States and Territories This CMM and Resolution sets out principles which are intended to influence future decisions by the Commission.
 Also see Article 30 of Convention.
 These principles are relevant for the development of the ROP.
-Res.
-2008-01 CMM 2013-07 Best available science This resolution contains principles for strengthening data collection for science.
-Res.
-2012-01 Development of CMMs The CMM sets out criteria that are to be considered by the Commission in the development of CMM proposals.
-CMM 2013-06 Harvest strategy approach for key fisheries and stocks in the WCPO This CMM is to develop and implement a harvest strategy approach for each of the key fisheries or stocks under the purview of the Commission according to the process set out in the CMM 2014-06 CMM 2014-06 CMM on Reference point for WCPO Skipjack tuna The CMM gives target reference points based on the spawning biomass This shall be an interim target reference point until it is reviewed by the Commission no later than 2019, and may be reviewed at any time relevant new information is made available.
-CMM 2015-06 Charter Notification Scheme This CMM includes a notification process To keep the Commission updated of charter arrangements in the WCPO.
+Res 2008-01 CMM 2013-07 Best available science This resolution contains principles for strengthening data collection for science.
+CMM 2012-01 Development of CMMs The CMM sets out criteria that are to be considered by the Commission in the development of CMM proposals.
+CMM 2013-06 Harvest strategy approach for key fisheries and stocks in the WCPO This CMM is to develop and implement a harvest strategy approach for each of the key fisheries or stocks under the purview of the Commission according to the process set out in the CMM 2014-06 CMM 2014-06 CMM on Reference point for WCPO Skipjack tuna The CMM gives target reference points based on the spawning biomass This shall be an interim target reference point until it is reviewed by the Commission no later than 2019, and may be reviewed at any time relevant additional information is made available.
+CMM 2015-06 Charter Notification Scheme This CMM includes a notification process To keep the Commission updated of charter arrangements in the W CPO.
 The CMM limits charters to vessels on the WCPFC Record of Fishing Vessels.
 Observers are asked to detail vessel sightings in support of this measure.
 CMM 2016-05

-References in bold included in this table are included in this booklet - other CMM's not in bold are available on the "WCPFC.int" Website (as at 9 February 2017)
+References in bold included in this table are included in this booklet - other CMM's not in bold are available on the "WCPFC.int" Website (as at 6 Februaryy 2018)

-CMM Pg# Title 2004-03 21 Specifications for the Marking and Identification of Fishing Vessels.
-Res.
+СММ Pg # Title 2004-03 22 Specifications for the Marking and Identification of Fishing Vessels.
 2004-04 Resolution on Conservation and Management Measures.
-2005-03 25 Conservation and Management Measure for North Pacific Albacore.
+2005-03 26 CMM for North Pacific Albacore.
 Res.
-2005-03 145 Resolution on Non-target fish Species.
-2006-04 27 Conservation and Management Measure for Striped Marlin in the Southwest Pacific.
-2006-07 28 Conservation and Management Measure for the Regional Observer Programme 2006-08 Western and Central Pacific Fisheries Commission Boarding and Inspection Procedures 2007-01 32 Conservation and Management Measure for the Regional 2008-03 42 Conservation and Management of Sea Turtles 2008-04 47 Conservation and Management Measure to prohibit the use of Large Scale Driftnets on the High Seas in the Convention Area.
+2005-03 149 Resolution on Non-target fish Species.
+2006-04 28 CMM for Striped Marlin in the Southwest Pacific.
+2006-07 29 CMM for the Regional Observer Programme 2006-08 Western and Central Pacific Fisheries Commission Boarding and Inspection Procedures 2007-01 33 CMM for the Regional Observer Programme 2008-03 43 CMM of Sea Turtles SC-06 53 WCPFC Guidelines for the handling of Sea Turtles SC-07 48 WCPFC Guidelines for the handling of Sea Turtles (Graphics) 2008-04 55 CMM to prohibit the use of Large Scale Driftnets on the High Seas in the Convention Area.
 Res.
 2008-01 Resolution on aspirations of SIDS and Territories.
-2009-02 49 Conservation and Management Measure on the Application of High Seas FAD Closures and Catch Retention.
-2009-03 52 Conservation and Management Measure for Swordfish.
-2009-05 57 Conservation and Management Measure Prohibiting Fishing on Data Buoys including information package on Data Buoys.
-2009-06 64 Conservation and Management Measure on the Regulation of Transshipment.
-2009-09 Conservation and Management Measure for Vessels without Nationality
+2009-02 57 CMM on the Application of High Seas FAD Closures and Catch Retention.
+2009-03 60 CMM for Swordfish.
+2009-05 67 CMM for Prohibiting Fishing on Data Buoys including information package on Data Buoys.
+2009-06 72 CMM on the Regulation of Transshipment.
+2009-09 CMM for Vessels without Nationality